neworldmc/BREAD/README.md

 ## Permissions
 - `bread.admin` - Allow admin to use BREAD.
 OPs have this permission by default.

+## Requirements
+- For Sponge: Java 8, any server platform (this project doesn't support clients) which supports Sponge API 7.x
+- For Spigot: Java 8-11, Spigot (and its derivatives) 1.13 (and higher versions)

 ## Build
 This project uses Maven.
 Just clone a copy of this project to your storage and run `mvn clean package` to build.
+(Notice: Please run maven with Java 8, otherwise your build will fail.)

 The available plugins will be built in directory `sponge/target` and `spigot/target`.